Postage & Addressing

 Recommendations for mailing your invitations

-The two most important things to remember when mailing:
+The two most important things to remember when mailing via USPS:

-1.) purchase postage for mailing oversize “flats,” using the First Class Mail Flat rate, and
+- Purchase postage for mailing oversize “flats,” using the First Class Mail Flat rate.

-2.) hand over to a postal official in person—never drop into mail slots or mail boxes.
+- Hand over to a postal official in person for hand-cancelling—never drop into mail slots or mail boxes.

+When envelopes don’t have proper postage or are not handed off to a clerk, they can go through different sorting equipment that can cause problems.
 Bear in mind that different post offices may give inconsistent guidance on how to handle thick envelopes.
-As a result, we recommend you stress the importance of these two guidelines.
+We recommend you stress the importance of these guidelines for all mailings.